CWA Speakers Bureau Quick Fact:

 Contact

-NEW!
-“Women Spies in World War II” by Kit Sergeant
+“Women Spies in World War II: Nancy Wake and Marie-Madeleine Fourcade” by Kit Sergeant

-In 1942, as the free world crumbled beneath Hitler’s jackboot, Churchill’s Secret Army began recruiting women to infiltrate Occupied France.
-The women spies, who came from all walks of life, agreed to serve in the French Resistance even though they did not know if they would ever see their families again.
-Discover the adventures of some of these unimaginably brave women in this multimedia presentation by Kit Sergeant, author of The Spark of Resistance.
-(Teens and adults; 60 min; $150 with permission to sell books)
+In 1942, as the free world crumbled beneath Hitler’s jackboot, Churchill’s Secret Army began recruiting women spies to infiltrate Occupied France and become part of the French Resistance.
+Learn about the adventures of some of the SOE’s unimaginably brave women in this multimedia presentation by Kit Sergeant, author of The Spark of Resistance.
+Giveaways include stickers and bookmarks.
+(Teens and adults; 60 min; $250 with permission to sell books)

 References